-CEO Tim Cook noted at a recent earnings call that the automotive industry was ripe for a technological revolution, though he refused to confirm or deny Apple’s exact intentions in that space.
+CEO Tim Cook noted at an earnings call in 2017 that the automotive industry was ripe for a technological revolution, though he refused to confirm or deny Apple’s exact intentions in that space.
 Cook even appeared on a special edition of Carpool Karaoke ahead of Apple’s purchase of the in-car comedy show from CBS – if that’s not a sign that Apple love cars, we don’t know what is.

 Other sources, however, claim that Apple has canceled its ambitions to design its own car and will instead work on the software side of the self-driving car market.
 Maybe we’ll see the company partnering with auto manufacturers to install an improved version of CarPlay in existing car models – there were even rumors that Apple was in talks to buy McClaren at one point.

 Whatever is really going on behind the scenes, one thing is for certain: any Apple-branded car won’t be available for several years, if ever.
+Industry analyst Ming-Chi Kuo predicts we might see one by 2025.
 So what could we do to get the benefits of a smart car now?

 Apple-ify your ride